 Until 2013 Fr Bernard was Vicar of Holy Trinity, Abergavenny.
 He is now a priest of the Personal Ordinariate of Our Lady of Walsingham in the Roman Catholic Church, Director of Religious Education in Schools for the Archdiocese of Cardiff and administrator of the Catholic parish of Usk.

-Fr Mark Soady is Vicar of St Mary’s Priory Church in Abergavenny, and is Prior of the Holywell Community.
+Fr Mark Soady was formerly Vicar of St Mary’s Priory Church in Abergavenny, and is now Rector of Rufford and Tarleton.